rsandISU/GroupProject/README.md

 ## A collection of the classic games PACMAN and TETRIS

 ### TETRIS
-- Each piece is made up of individual blocks that can move and rotate
+- The goal of Tetris is to complete rows and not let the pieces reach the top of the screen
 - Gameplay is very similar to the classic game with some additions (levels, better graphics, and a "fun mode" on the max level)
 ### PACMAN